dndworld/dndworld.github.io/tips/becoming-staff.md

 This criteria is what we look out for when vetting for all staff role applications.
 There are some exceptions to this criteria depending on the role you are applying for.
 If you aren’t sure, you can go ahead and apply, but be warned that these exceptions are quite rare.

+- At least **one month** since last application
 - No recent Demerit Points
     - Having no DPs at all is an advantage, but we take into account context and the role applied.
 - No lesser courthouses **relevant to the role applied for**
-    - E.g. If you are applying for Thrall and were recently lessered for DTD mistakes, we may decline the application on the basis of needing better familiarity.
+    - E.g. If you are applying for Bookkeeping Assistant and were recently lessered for DTD mistakes, we may decline the application on the basis of needing better familiarity.
 - No demonstration of hostile or passive aggressive attitude
 - Not removed from staff before due to poor performance
 - Sufficient recent activity